Ginger Garlic Paste Turns Green: Is It Safe? Preventions

 1. There Might Be Excess Water Content In The Paste

 Ginger paste is used in many dishes in India.
 To make a ginger paste on a large scale, please add a little water while grinding.
-But the excessive addition of water will spoil your paste, and garlic paste turns green.
+However the excessive addition of water will spoil your paste, and garlic paste turns green.
 So, try to avoid the excessive use of water in the ginger paste.

 2. You May Have Used A Rotten Piece Of Ginger Or Garlic In The Paste

-Is your garlic paste turned green?
 It might be because you have used a rotten piece of garlic in the paste.
 That helps the bacteria to grow in the paste.
 So,

 1. Don’t use even a single rotten garlic or ginger piece.